African green bee-eater: Taxonomy

 A 2004 phylogenetic analysis based on plumage recovered the M. viridissimus as sister to M. orientalis, with the clade containing both being sister to M. cyanophrys.
 However, the IOC classifies it as sister to cyanophrys.

 Description

 The most distinctive trait of this species is its light yellowish-green throat, in contrast to the blue throats of M. orientalis and M. cyanophrys.
 It also differs in its voice.

 Distribution

 It is found throughout semiarid regions of Africa, its distribution roughly coinciding with the Sahel.
-It ranges from coast to coast, reaching its eastern extent in Senegal and western extent in Ethiopia.
+It ranges from coast to coast, reaching its western extent in Senegal and eastern extent in Ethiopia.
 The species has taken advantage of changes to agriculture and increased irrigation in this region, and has thus increased in abundance, expanding its range along the Nile.
 It colonized Egypt prior to 2001 and now ranges as far north as the Nile Delta.
 Due to this increasing population and it benefiting from human habitat modification, it is not thought to be under threat.